kvutien/Doc-Reading_Notes_ElizaOS/README.md

 ![Eliza Execution](./images/4-ElizaOS_Workflow.png)

 ## Components of Eliza
+The following description of components is deducted from reading the code of Eliza.
+It may contain inaccuracies and will be modified if appropriate.
 ###	Eliza Classical State Machine Components
 -	**Agent runtime**: watches Provider for external events, analyzes input, assesses response, triggers action, manages state transition
 -	**Provider**: injects into Eliza external data and real-time information (events),